 Last night I searched the internet in an effort to find a seitan bacon recipe.
-I don’t really miss meat, it’s been seven years, but there are times that I feel nostaligic for things like pepperoni and bacon.
+I don’t really miss meat, it’s been many years, but there are times that I feel nostaligic for things like pepperoni and bacon.
 The great thing with those products is that you are tasting the spices rather than the actual meat.
 So, it is fairly easy to mimic them.
 I found a seitan bacon recipe on the Vegan Cooking Club blog.
 I decided to try it out and, well, it worked.

 In order to make this recipe “look” like bacon you will need to make two separate seitan doughs.

 1 cup Vital Wheat Gluten